Khabib Nurmagomedov: MMA coach and cornerman

-Since retiring in October 2020, Nurmagomedov has been an active coach with American Kickboxing Academy head coach Javier Mendez.
-He currently coaches and corners current UFC Lightweight Champion Islam Makhachev, Zubaira Tukhugov (UFC), Tagir Ulanbekov (UFC), Islam Mamedov (Bellator), Gadzhi Rabadanov (Bellator), Saygid Izagakhmaev (ONE Championship) and cousins Abubakar Nurmagomedov (UFC), Umar Nurmagomedov (UFC), Usman Nurmagomedov (Bellator), and Belal Muhammad at UFC 280.
+After retiring in October 2020, Nurmagomedov became an active coach with American Kickboxing Academy head coach Javier Mendez.
+He coached and cornered current UFC Lightweight champion Islam Makhachev, former UFC Welterweight champion Belal Muhammad, Zubaira Tukhugov (UFC), Tagir Ulanbekov (UFC), Gadzhi Rabadanov (Bellator), Islam Mamedov (Bellator), Saygid Izagakhmaev (ONE Championship), and his cousins Abubakar Nurmagomedov (UFC), Umar Nurmagomedov (UFC), and current Bellator Lightweight champion Usman Nurmagomedov.
+Nurmagomedov was expected to corner Islam Makhachev in a historic title defence against UFC Featherweight Champion Alexander Volkanovski at UFC 284 but completely retired from MMA in January 2023, including coaching and cornering fighters, to focus on his family.

+Nurmagomedov subsequently returned as a cornerman for Makhachev's third and fourth title defence against Dustin Poirier (UFC 302) and Renato Moicano (UFC 311) respectively, and for Umar Nurmagomedov when he challenged Merab Dvalishvili for the UFC Bantamweight Championship at the latter event.
+In November 2025, he cornered Makhachev at UFC 322, where he defeated Jack Della Maddalena for the UFC Welterweight Championship.

 Fighting style

-Nurmagomedov employs a wrestling-based style of relentless pressure against his opponents, often described as "mauling".
-Using a variety of wrestling and judo/sambo takedowns, he forces his opponents against the cage, and locks up their legs and an arm to prevent them from escaping.
-From this position, he exhausts his opponents by forcing his weight against them and attacks with measured strikes his opponents are often unable to defend.
-This was one of his many signature styles that he used to deploy to advance towards his finishing move.
-Throughout his career, nineteen of his twenty-nine victories had come by way of either TKO/KO or submission.
+Nurmagomedov employed a wrestling-based style of relentless pressure against his opponents, often described as "mauling".
+Using a variety of wrestling and judo/sambo takedowns, he forced his opponents against the cage, and locked up their legs and an arm to prevent them from escaping.
+From this position, he exhausted his opponents by forcing his weight against them and attacked with measured strikes his opponents were often unable to defend.
+This was one of the many signature styles that he used to deploy to advance towards his finishing move.
+Throughout his career, 19 of his 29 victories had come by way of either TKO/KO or submission.

 Former three-time UFC Heavyweight Champion and two-time UFC Light Heavyweight Champion Randy Couture praised Nurmagomedov as “brilliant”.
-MMA Commentator Joe Rogan, a black belt in both 10th Planet Jiu-Jitsu and Brazilian Jiu-Jitsu, said of Nurmagomedov, “He’s the most terrifying lightweight contender in the world,” and “he’s just on such another level [of grappling] that the odds of beating him drop significantly after the first minute-and-a-half.”
-UFC referee Herb Dean stated Nurmagomedov constantly talks to his opponents during fights.
+MMA Commentator Joe Rogan, a black belt in both 10th Planet Jiu-Jitsu and Brazilian jiu-jitsu, said of Nurmagomedov, “He’s the most terrifying lightweight contender in the world,” and “he’s just on such another level [of grappling] that the odds of beating him drop significantly after the first minute-and-a-half.”
+UFC referee Herb Dean stated Nurmagomedov constantly talked to his opponents during fights.